top of page

 The adjective 'tedious' has its etymological roots in the Latin word 'taediosus,' which means 'wearisome' or 'irksome.'
 This Latin term is derived from 'taedium,' which translates to 'weariness' or 'tedium.'
 In essence, 'tedious' originally described something that caused weariness or fatigue due to its repetitiveness or dullness.
 Over time, the term evolved in English to describe things that are long, tiresome, repetitive, and lacking in interest or excitement, often leading to a feeling of monotony or boredom.
 Therefore, the etymology of 'tedious' underscores its use as an adjective to convey the idea of something that is monotonous and wearisome, often prompting a sense of tedium and ennui.

-Quiz: Find the meaning of the adjective tedious:
+Find the correct meaning of the adjective tedious:

 Try Again!